 Guava is another tropical fruit rich in high-profile nutrients.
-With its unique flavor, taste, and health-promoting qualities, the fruit easily fits into the category of new functional foods, often labelled as “super-fruits.”
+With its unique flavor, taste, and health-promoting qualities, the fruit easily fits into the category of new functional foods, often labeled as “super-fruits.”

 |Ripe guava fruits on Psidium guajava tree.||Red varieties are indeed rich in carotenes and lycopene.|

 100 g of pink guava fruit provides 5204 µg of lycopene, nearly twice the amount than in tomatoes.
 (100 g tomato contains 2573 µg of lycopene).
-Studies suggest that lycopene in pink guavas prevents skin damage from UV rays and offer protection from prostate cancer.
+Studies suggest that lycopene in pink guavas prevents skin damage from UV rays and offers protection from prostate cancer.

 |Guava fruits, pink-flesh variety.|

 Mature, yet green fruits may be stored for two to five weeks under ideal, regulated temperature between 46°F and 55°F, and relative humidity of 85 to 95 percent.
-Over-ripe fruits may keep well inside the refrigerator only for few days.
+Over-ripe fruits may keep well inside the refrigerator only for a few days.

 Wash them in cold running water in order to remove any dirt or insecticide residues.
 Fresh ripe guava is best enjoyed with its skin.
-Remove any floral remnants (sepals) at the apex, and then trim either ends with a sharp knife.
+Remove any floral remnants (sepals) at the apex, and then trim either end with a sharp knife.
 It can be cubed, or sliced into, as in apples.

 Here are some serving tips:

 Eat fresh guava as it is, to enjoy its natural flavor and unique taste.